Green roof: Thermal reduction and energy conservation

 Green roofs improve and reduce energy consumption.
-They can reduce heating by adding mass and thermal resistance value, also can reduce the heat island by increasing evapotranspiration.
+They can reduce heating by adding mass and thermal resistance value, and can reduce the heat island effect by increasing evapotranspiration.
 A 2005 study by Brad Bass of the University of Toronto showed that green roofs can also reduce heat loss and energy consumption in winter conditions.
 A modeling study found that adding green roofs to 50 percent of the available surfaces in downtown Toronto would cool the entire city by 0.2 to 1.4 F-change.

-A green roof reduces cooling (by evaporative cooling) loads on a building by fifty to ninety percent, especially if it is glassed-in so as to act as a terrarium and passive solar heat reservoir.
+Through evaporative cooling, a green roof reduces cooling loads on a building by fifty to ninety percent, especially if it is glassed-in to act as a terrarium and passive solar heat reservoir.